Written by Mahnaz Rakhshan

 Read More

-Published On Issue 2 Vol 2, 2021
+Written by Doreen McClurg Published On Issue 2 Vol 2, 2021

 Urinary incontinence is one of the complications of spinal cord injury that affects different aspects of a person's life and has many negative consequences.
 This study investigated the effect of clean intermittent self-catheterization on the anxiety and quality of life of patients.
 This research was a semi-experimental before-after study with a control group and 80 spinal cord injury patients were studied.
 The samples were selected as available and were assigned to two intervention groups an